SnapLogic/developer.snaplogic.com/source/index.html.md

 jcc.sldb_uri = https://elastic.snaplogic.com:443
 ...
 # The subscriber ID assigned for the customer.
 This will be available after
 # the customer account is created.
+Usually this should match your Organization name.
 jcc.subscriber_id = snaplogic

 # This is the runtime environment in which the Snaplex should be started.